-If you only eat this at a restaurant coz you are intimidated on how to properly steam a frozen Alaskan King Crab legs this site will show you how.
+If you only have this at a restaurant because you are intimidated how to properly steam a frozen Alaskan King Crab legs this site will show you how.

 Alaskan King Crab Legs are so delicious especially if smothered with melted butter and lemon – it is heaven.
-If you love seafood I bet this is one of your favorite.
+If you love seafood, I bet this is one of your favorite.

 My mom’s relatives took us to an eat all you can Jumbo crab legs.
 It was delicious that we decided to go back the next day.
 To my surprise the servers remembered us.
 They also noticed we only cared for plain steamed crab legs.

 It was so nice of them to picked the biggest crab legs and bring it to our table.
 During those times taking pictures of food was not a thing but I wonder if I took pictures.
 I take pics of rocks or stones so mostly likely I took pictures of the crab legs to show my co-workers.

 He was so insistent that I visit the town – I can’t remember if it’s Kodiak.
-If I look at the map I might remember since it is an 1 ½ drive from Seward another quaint and beautiful town in Alaska.
+If I look at the map, I might remember since it is an 1 ½ hours drive from Seward, another quaint and beautiful town in Alaska.

 If you buy the 10 pound box at Costco it is about $3.00 cheaper than buying per pound or the 3 pound bag.
 During weekends, Costco has a seafood stand that offers better selection and you get to point the crab legs you want.